len-sla/ffmpeg-whisper/README.md

 whispi is temporary name for container

-I limited usage to2 CPU to avoid crashes of host system
+I limited usage to 2 CPU to avoid crashes of host system

 It was tested on base model and  english 2min stress.mp3 from Hubermanlab   polish stan-pl.mp3 from onet.pl to check other lenguage performance.